AdamPrusz/Hackaton2/README.md

 Hi User, welcome on our weather application!

-There you can easly check weather for today, days in the past as well as weather for 5 days in the future.
+There you can easly check weather for the last 24 hours as well as weather for 5 days in the future.

 As we all known that air pollution is very imported in our daily life, so here you can check air pollution in your city or city even of your friends all over the World!